MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-limitations.md

 * Card
 * KPI

-Data Activator also supports the following map visuals.
-Data Activator only supports map visuals that use the *Location* field to specify the location of objects on the map.
-Data Activator doesn't support visuals that use *Latitude* and *Longitude* fields.
+[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] also supports the following map visuals. [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] only supports map visuals that use the *Location* field to specify the location of objects on the map. [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] doesn't support visuals that use *Latitude* and *Longitude* fields.

 * Bing Map
 * Filled Map